Example: Specify the Session Protocol for a Connection within Scripts

 Potential causes for the connection error include:

-• The script argument for the IP address or DNS name of the remote device is incorrect.
+The script argument for the IP address or hostname of the remote device is incorrect.

-• The user authentication for the remote device is not valid or is entered incorrectly.
+The user authentication for the remote device is not valid.

-• You are trying to establish a NETCONF session, and NETCONF over SSH is not enabled on the device where the NETCONF server resides, or it is enabled on a different port.
+You are trying to establish a NETCONF session, but the remote device does not have NETCONF over SSH enabled, or it is enabled on a different port.

 Solution

 Ensure that the remote device is up and running and that the user has access to the device.
-Also verify that you supplied the correct argument for the IP address or DNS name of the remote device when executing the script.
+Also verify that you supplied the correct argument for the IP address or hostname of the remote device when executing the script.

-For NETCONF sessions, ensure that you have enabled NETCONF over SSH on the device where the NETCONF server resides.
-Since the example program does not specify a specific port number for the NETCONF session, the session is established on the default NETCONF-over-SSH port, 830.
-To verify whether NETCONF over SSH is enabled on the default port for a device running Junos OS, enter the following operational mode command on the remote device:
+For NETCONF sessions, ensure that you enable NETCONF over SSH on the remote device.
+The example program does not specify a specific port number for the NETCONF session.
+As a result, the script establishes the NETCONF session on the default NETCONF port, 830.
+To verify whether NETCONF over SSH is enabled on the default port for a device running Junos OS, issue the following operational mode command on the remote device:

 netconf {